 The shop and cafe are open plan and you can see the chocolatiers at work through a viewing window into the factory and interpretive panels help to explain the processes.
 You do not need to book and there is no charge to watch although you can show your appreciation by purchasing a wee chocolate or two (not usually a problem for most people!).

 Production times vary but we are generally making chocolates between late morning and early afternoon.
 We produce most days from Easter to October (but not usually on Sundays - our chocolatiers need a day off!)
+From October - Easter it’s best to check ahead if you are specifically wanting to see the chocolate making.
+During the quieter months we aren’t always in production every day.

 There are two types of chocolates made at the Oban Chocolate factory.
 The first is the truffle.
 Made with a fresh cream ganache, the truffles are all rolled and coated in chocolate by hand –a very time consuming process but you can really taste the difference.